jamesshore/quixote/docs/descriptors.md

 Stability: 1 - Experimental
 ```

-The viewport is the part of the webpage you can see, not including scrollbars.
-Viewport position and size descriptors provide information about what parts of the webpage are actually visible.
-They're useful for comparing to element positions and sizes.
+Descriptors for the position and size of the viewport are available on [`QFrame.viewport()`](QFrame.md#frameviewport).
+The viewport is the part of the webpage that's visible in the test frame, not including scrollbars.
+It can be useful to compare element positions and sizes to viewport descriptors.

-Viewport positions and sizes are available on [`QFrame.viewport()`](QFrame.md).

 * `top (`[`PositionDescriptor`](PositionDescriptor.md)`)` The highest visible part of the page.
 * `right (`[`PositionDescriptor`](PositionDescriptor.md)`)` The rightmost visible part of the page.